Skip to main content

 §✨ Features

-• Copyable data types associated with vertices and cells (integers, floats, chars, custom enums)
+• Copyable data types associated with vertices and simplices (integers, floats, chars, custom enums), plus SimplexSecondaryMap and VertexSecondaryMap aliases for caller-owned key-indexed algorithm state

 • Geometry quality metrics for simplices: radius ratio and normalized volume (dimension-agnostic)